scoochflex/MarkdownToOpenXML/README.markdown

 ## Building project
+---

-In order to build the project you will need to install the [Open XML SDK 2.5](http://www.microsoft.com/en-ca/download/details.aspx?id=30425) and add a reference to **DocumentFormat.OpenXML** if it does not exist
+In order to build the project you will need to install the [Open XML SDK 2.5](http://www.microsoft.com/en-ca/download/details.aspx?id=30425) and add a reference to
+**DocumentFormat.OpenXML** if it does not exist

++ Thing 1
++ Thing 2
++ Thing 3
+Thing 5 thing 6

+frtgtrgtrgtrgtrgrt